 "A spy novel, a war story, a love story--brilliant historical fiction that is hardly fictional at all."--Graham Yost, executive producer of The Americans and Slow Horses

-Born into an aristocratic German-Jewish family, Ernst Baerwald is a gifted linguist, talented musician, and fearless idealist.
-When he's recruited in 1900 to become a spy--his cover working for the chemical company that would become IG Farben--his life becomes an extraordinary adventure spanning two continents, two world wars, and impossible choices that will haunt him forever.
+Born into an aristocratic German Jewish family, Ernst Baerwald is a gifted linguist, talented musician, and fearless idealist.
+When he's recruited in 1900 to become a spy--his cover working for a company that would become the notorious chemical conglomerate IG Farben--his life becomes an extraordinary adventure spanning two continents, two world wars, and impossible choices that will haunt him forever.

-From Milan to Tokyo, Ernst moves through a world of intrigue and passion.
+From Frankfurt to Milan to Tokyo, Ernst moves through a world of intrigue and passion.
 He battles Japan's Yakuza while entertaining its royalty and hosts Europe's most brilliant performers.
 He falls deeply in love . . . with two women.
 He witnesses the rise of fascism in both Japan and Germany.
-And when the forces of fascism in Japan meet the horrors of Hitler's Germany, this German Jew faces an unthinkable decision: betray the country he serves or become complicit in unimaginable evil.
+And when the forces of fascism in Japan meet the horrors of Hitler's Germany, this German Jew faces an impossible choice: destroy the country he loves most or become complicit in unimaginable evil.

 Review Quotes